trace-kadenyi/Portfolio-Website-Project/README.md

-# Project Name: Portfolio Mobile Version Skeleton
+# Project Name: Portfolio Website

-> Description of the project: This project is a skeleton of the mobile version of my potential portfolio.
-It includes all the features from the logo to my social media contacts.
+> Description of the project: This is my portfolio website project.

 ## Built With